ArchipelagoMW/Archipelago/worlds/zillion/docs/setup_en.md

 1. Collect config files from your players.
 2. Create a zip file containing your players' config files.
-3. Upload that zip file to the Generate page above.
+3. Upload that zip file to the [Generation page](/generate).
     - Generate page: [WebHost Seed Generation Page](/generate)
 4. Wait a moment while the seed is generated.
-5. When the seed is generated, you will be redirected to a "Seed Info" page.
+5. When the seed is generated, a "Seed Info" page will appear.
 6. Click "Create New Room".
 This will take you to the server page.
 Provide the link to this page to your players, so they may download their patch files from there.
 7. Note that a link to a MultiWorld Tracker is at the top of the room page.
 The tracker shows the progress of all